 Traffic moving slow past Highway 1 washout near Big Sur, motorists advised to avoid area

-SAN FRANCISCO -- Traffic was moving again Sunday on California's scenic Highway 1 after a section of the coastal route collapsed during an Easter weekend storm, forcing closures and stranding motorists near Big Sur, authorities said.
+SAN FRANCISCO -- Authorities urged motorists to avoid California's scenic Highway 1 after a section of the coastal route collapsed during an Easter weekend storm, forcing closures and stranding motorists near Big Sur, authorities said.

-The collapse occurred amid rain Saturday afternoon near Rocky Creek Bridge about 17 miles south of Monterey, sending chunks of asphalt tumbling into the ocean from the southbound side of the two-lane roadway.
+The collapse occurred amid heavy rain Saturday afternoon near Rocky Creek Bridge about 17 miles south of Monterey, sending chunks of asphalt tumbling into the ocean from the southbound side of the two-lane road.

-The highway was closed in both directions in the mountainous area of the central coast as engineers assessed the damage, said the California Department of Transportation (Caltrans).
+The highway was closed in both directions in the mountainous area of California's central coast as engineers assessed the damage, said the state Department of Transportation (Caltrans).

-By Sunday afternoon, crews had determined that travel in the northbound lane was safe and authorities began escorting motorists around the damaged section.
+Around noon on Sunday, crews had determined that travel in the northbound lane was safe and authorities began periodically escorting motorists around the damaged section.
+About 300 cars were waiting to travel northbound when officials led the first convoy through the area, the San Francisco Chronicle reported.

-Monterey County is asking for the cooperation of visitors and residents to avoid the Big Sur Area entirely.
+Some stranded motorists had slept in their cars overnight while others were sheltered at the nearby Big Sur Lodge, the newspaper said.

+Caltrans spokesperson Kevin Drabinski said periodic convoys would continue over the coming days as crews shore up the highway, which had other closures because of rocks and debris in lanes.
+He urged people to avoid the area.

 Road information and updates can also be found on Caltrans District 5 social media platforms: Twitter at @CaltransD5, Facebook at Caltrans Central Coast (District 5) and Instagram at Caltrans_D5.